epogrebnyak/r-python-julia-book/README.md

 so that we can provide background reading to the students before class.
 Hope it makes a fair guide to self-study too.

-Another hope is that after writing out basic programming stuff we can move on to things more relevant to econ/finance (datasets, reproducible research)

 We are writing the draft in Russian, some courses we taught are in English, so there may be an English version too.